- PyConline AU 2020 is over published 07 September, 2020

 About the conference

-PyConline AU 2020 will be held on the Internet, in the Curlyboi Convention Centre.
+PyConline AU 2020 was held on the Internet, in the Curlyboi Convention Centre.

-Traditionally, the first day of PyCon AU is dedicated to specialist tracks.
-These tracks, also known as ‘miniconfs’, are curated by smaller specialist groups within Python community, and allow for more in-depth talks on the subject.
+The first day of PyConline AU was dedicated to specialist tracks.
+These tracks, also known as ‘miniconfs’, were curated by smaller specialist groups within Python community, and allowed for more in-depth talks on the subject.